pratikdevdas/KV-visualize/Readme.md

 ## Steps to Get Started

-1. **Install Node.js**: Ensure you have Node.js installed on your machine.
+1. **Install Node.js and Wrangler**: Ensure you have Node.js and Wrangler installed on your machine.
 2. **Configure KV Namespace**:
    - Add your local KV namespace to the `wrangler.toml` file.
    - If a `preview_id` exists, remove it.